boltdesignsystem/bolt/apps/bolt-site/content/20-docs/40-guides/15-Adding-a-new-component.md

     "access": "public"
   },
   "dependencies": {
-    "@bolt/core": "^1.0.0-rc.3",
+    "@bolt/core": "0.0.0"
-    "@bolt/components-link": "1.0.0-rc.3",
-    "@bolt/components-icon": "1.0.0-rc.3"
   }
 }
 ```
 **Notes:**
-- Ensure you're using the correct version (review `package.json` of another current component)
+- Ensure you're ONLY adding the assets needed (e.g. if you don't need JavaScript then don't add `"main": "src/[COMPONENT].js"`)
-- Make sure to add any required Bolt components to `dependencies` and their correct version
+- Make sure to add any required Bolt components to `dependencies`

 **<u>Step 3</u>:** Add your necessary SCSS and JS files to `[bolt-NEW-COMPONENT]/src/`